 It’s easy to feel that we often carry a big camera bag or camera backpack around, stuffed with additional lenses, flashguns and other goodies, when all we end up using is the camera itself and our single preferred prime or zoom lens.
 It can literally be a pain in the neck/shoulder, as well as a real time-waster if you’re exploring museums and other attractions where you have to submit large bags to be searched at every admission point.

 Camera holsters or toploader camera bags for carrying a camera body and attached lens have been around for decades, which is a good thing as they’ve been redesigned and refined over the years, to the point where they’re pretty much perfect.
-They can often been on your belt, as well as be carried on a strap.
+They can often be attached to your belt for ultimate shoulder-saving comfort, or carried on a conventional strap.

-Available in a wide range of sizes to suit everything from dinky little mirrorless cameras to pro-grade SLRs with integral battery grips and 70-200mm f/2.8 zooms, you’re sure to find a camera holster or camera pouch that’s your perfect fit.
+Available in a wide range of sizes to suit everything from dinky little mirrorless cameras to a pro-grade DSLR with integral battery grip and a 70-200mm f/2.8 zoom, you’re sure to find a camera holster or camera pouch that’s your perfect fit.
 They’re sometimes available in a variety of different colors as well, to suit personal preferences.
-After all, black isn’t everybody’s favorite.

-We’ve rounded up the best camera holsters on the market right now, to suit every type of camera and lens combination, at the widest range of price points.
+We’ve rounded up the best camera holsters on the market right now, to suit every type of camera and lens combination, as well as budget.
 Read on and take your pick…

 Best camera holsters and toploaders